 As a farming family we’ve always been open about what the cows, sheep and occasional pigs are on the farm for, and N and his cousins have always understand about different meats and how crops are grown.
 More children need to know this, they’ll appreciate it more, and if you can grow vegetables yourself then it’s worth giving it a go.

-I’m not a gardener, but we’ve grown tomatoes in the past, (our strawberries flunked 2 years), and this year we’re going to do radishes and lettuce.
+I’m not a gardener, but we’ve grown tomatoes in the past, (our strawberries flunked 2 years), and this year we’ve also tried radishes, rocket and spring onions.

 7, Keep offering the same food